Hanna H. Gray Fellows Program

 - Fellows in both postdoctoral training and faculty phases are required to devote at least 75% of their total effort to research.

-- To transition to the faculty phase of the program, fellows must obtain a faculty position in the tenure-track (or equivalent) at a U.S. (including Puerto Rico) research institution with a doctoral-level graduate program in their area of interest.
+- To transition to the faculty phase of the program, fellows must obtain a tenure-track (or equivalent) faculty position at a U.S. (including Puerto Rico) research institution with a doctoral-level graduate program in their area of interest.

 - Fellows will be expected to attend an HHMI science meeting each year and provide an annual progress report.